SageData is based in Ottawa, Ontario, Canada

-- Density of tags
+Density of tags

 Given all of the above, the only general comment that we can make is that read range can be anywhere from 1cm to a hundred meters.
-For more information, please read on...
 We address each of these issues in the following sections.
 Note that we have given general information assuming a typical working environment.
 The numbers we quote below are conservative, and reflect the different factors that affect read range.
 In all cases the numbers could be improved considerably if each of the factors above was optimised.
 So please take the numbers in the way they are intended, as a general guideline.

 Passive RFID is the most common.
 Power to the tags is provided by the reader, and the tag has no power source.
 Advantages include low cost, indefinite life, small size.

-BAP tags (Battery Assisted Passive Tags)have an internal battery.
+BAP tags (Battery Assisted Passive Tags) have an internal battery.
 They are more tolerant of surrounding materials, but they are more expensive, slightly larger, and have a finite life, typically a few years.

 NFC, for near field communication is essentially using passive RFID Tag technology to communicate in both directions.
-Low range is essentially a benefit in this case, as there is less chance for confusion as to which tag is communicating with which reader.
+Low range is a benefit in this case, as there is less chance for confusion as to which tag is communicating with which reader.

 Active RFID gives greater range.
 Roles are reversed in this technology.
 The tag is powered, and emits a signal on a pre-determined schedule, which might typically be one beacon per second.
 The readers are receivers, typically static, powered and connected to a network.
 Read range is typically one hundred metres.